Sign up to our Newsletter

 If you’re interested in advocating for people’s rights and freedoms, read on to learn more about the best schools for constitutional law.

-Considering this area of law deals directly with human rights and freedoms, it’s imperative your education equips you with the necessary skills to help maintain equality.
-To aid you in your decision, this guide will go over the best constitutional law schools in the nation!
+Considering this area of law deals directly with human rights and freedoms, your education must equip you with the necessary skills to help maintain equality.
+To aid in your decision, this guide will go over the best constitutional law schools in the nation!

 Top 10 Constitutional Law Schools

 Out of the 187 constitutional law programs in the nation, here are the top 10 best constitutional law schools based on the resources, support, and experiences they provide.
-Some are in the Ivy League, while others are at prestigious non-Ivy League institutions.
-Let’s get into them.
+Some are Ivy League, while others are non-Ivy League institutions.

-The best law school for constitutional law is Harvard University, which likely comes as no surprise!
+The best law school for constitutional law is Harvard Law, which is no surprise!
 This T14 law school consistently ranks as one of the best in the nation for various legal specialties.
 So, if you’re eager to secure a top-notch constitutional law degree, Harvard should be at the top of your list.

-Harvard’s constitutional law concentration gives students the opportunity to learn from some of the leading experts in the field.
-These experts have contributed greatly to the understanding, meaning, and interpretation of the Constitution.
+Harvard’s constitutional law concentration allows students to learn from some of the industry’s leading experts.
+These experts have contributed to the understanding, meaning, and interpretation of the Constitution.

 Aside from just learning from the best, students at Harvard consistently engage in intellectual debate to grapple with questions regarding the validity and fairness of the death penalty, what constitutes equality, and much more!

 To join these lively debates and be part of a scholarly community, students will need high scores.
-The median LSAT score to gain admission to Harvard is 174, and the median GPA is 3.92.
-Only 6.9% of students are able to meet these expectations.
+The median LSAT score of the recent matriculating Harvard class was 174, and the median GPA was 3.95.
+Only 10.97% of students are accepted to Harvard Law each year.

-Yale University is also one of the most highly selective constitutional law programs.
-Students hoping to attend this school should maintain a GPA of around 3.9 and achieve a nearly perfect LSAT score of 175.
+Yale Law School is also one of the most highly selective constitutional law programs.
+Students hoping to attend this school should maintain a GPA of around 4.0 and achieve a nearly perfect LSAT score of 175+.

-Another one of the best schools for constitutional law is Columbia University.
+Columbia Law School is another excellent choice for constitutional law.
 Columbia’s Constitutional Law, Regulation, and Public Policy program prepares students to effectively safeguard the nation’s most important institutions, rights, and applications of justice.

-With an acceptance rate of only 11.4%, students will need to wow the admissions committees to stand a chance of getting into Columbia.
-Prospective students should have GPAs of around 3.87 and LSAT scores of 173 to be considered competitive applicants.
+With an acceptance rate of only 11.75%, students must impress the admissions committee.
+Prospective students should have GPAs of over 3.92 and LSAT scores over 174 to be considered strong applicants.

-The University of Chicago ties with Columbia Law as the third-best law schools for constitutional law.
-With a philosophy of teaching through discourse, UChicago students are given reign over their education and encouraged to be active participants in their learning.
+The University of Chicago Law School ties with Columbia Law as the third-best law school for constitutional law.
+With a philosophy of teaching through discourse, UChicago students are given rein over their education and encouraged to be active participants in their learning.

-Students hoping to join this law school and become well-rounded, socially conscious doers, and critical thinkers, should know they will be up against fierce competition!
-UChicago only accepts 14.2% of its applicants, and of this 14.2% the majority have LSAT scores of 173 or higher and GPAs of 3.91 or higher.
+Students hoping to join this law school and become well-rounded, socially conscious doers and critical thinkers should know they will be up against fierce competition!
+UChicago only accepted around 13% of its 2024 applicants, and of this small percentage, the majority had LSAT scores of 173 or higher and GPAs of 3.94 or higher.

-NYU is a common top law school choice for aspiring lawyers, regardless of their desired area of practice.
+NYU School of Law is a common top law school choice for aspiring lawyers, regardless of their desired area of practice.

 Some of these faculty members have been involved in prominent discussions surrounding same-sex marriage and executive power after 9/11.